ivanatias/strong-fetch/README.md

 # [Strong-fetch demo](https://strong-fetch-ia.vercel.app/)

-`strong-fetch` is an `axios` like wrapper around the `fetch` API with built-in (and optional) `AbortController` handling.
+`strong-fetch` is a wrapper around the `fetch` API.
+It provides `axios`' basic features and has built-in (and optional) `AbortController` handling.
 You only need to provide an unique `signalKey` for each request.
 Say no more to creating new `AbortController` instances everywhere, `strong-fetch` will do everything for you.

-## `strong-fetch` provides:
+## `strong-fetch` features:

+- Automatic (and optional) `AbortController` handling.
 - Automatic JSON response data handling.
-- Automatic (and optional) `AbortController` handling.
+- Automatically throws on non 2xx responses.
 - A `FetchError` object that extends the `Error` object and includes the status of the error response for better exceptions handling.
 - Responses have the shape of `StrongFetchResponse`.
 - Utilities for manually aborting requests if needed.